robzr/short_bus/README.md

 Easy to use multi-threaded pub-sub message dispatcher for implementing self-contained service-oriented Ruby apps.

 ## What does it do?
-The goal is to provide a minimal, lightweight message dispatcher/service API, providing multi-threaded message publishing and subscription for Ruby closures (Lambdas/Blocks) and Methods).
+The goal is to provide a minimal, lightweight message dispatcher/service API, with multi-threaded message publishing and subscription for Ruby closures (Lambdas/Blocks) and Methods.

 ShortBus has no dependencies outside of the Ruby Core & Standard Libraries.

 ## What are the components?
 A service is a participant in the SOA (Service Oriented Architecture) for publishing and/or subscribing to messages.
-To receive messages, the service subscribes to the Driver (Driver#subscribe); and is run as a callback in (one or more) dedicated thread(s).
+To receive messages, the service subscribes to the Driver (Driver#subscribe); and is run as a callback in a dedicated thread or thread pool.

 A message (as simple as a String, but ultimately converted to a ShortBus::Message object) is what is received, routed and sent to the recipient services by the Driver.
-A message has a name (String) and an optional payload object.
-Subscribers can also return values back to the publisher directly through the Message, as it is an inherited Queue (see "Message return values" below).
+A message can have an optional payload object, and subscribers can return values directly back to the publisher by using the Message object as a Queue (see "Message return values" below).

 The Driver (ShortBus::Driver) is the brains of the operation.
 Once instantiated, a dedicated thread monitors the incoming queue, converts and routes the messages to the appropriate subscribers based on the message\_spec(s) supplied at the time of subscription.

 ## What does a message and a message\_spec look like?
-In it's simplest form, a message can be a simple String like `'shutdown'`, but typically a more descriptive format is used which seperates component fields of the message with `::`s, like `'OwnerService::Action::Argument'`.
-The Driver will convert the message String into a ShortBus::Message object during routing.
+In it's simplest form, a message can be a simple String like `'shutdown'`, but typically a more flexible, component based format is used, delimited by `::`, like `'OwnerService::Action::Argument'`.
+The Driver will convert the message String into a ShortBus::Message object before routing.

-An message\_spec can be supplied by the service when subscribing in order to select which messages are received by the service. message\_specs can be a String (like: `'shutdown'`), a String with wildcards (`'OwnerService::**'`), a Regexp, or even an Array or Set of multiple Strings and/or Regexps.
+A message\_spec can be supplied by the service when subscribing in order to select which messages are received by the service.
+A message\_spec can be a String (`'shutdown'`), a String with wildcards (`'OwnerService::**'`), a Regexp, or even an Array or Set of multiple Strings and/or Regexps.

 ### Whats up with those wildcard Strings?
 To simplify filtering, a message\_spec String can contain a `*` or a `**` wildcard.
 A `*` wildcard matches just one field between `::` delimiters.
 A `**` wildcard matches one or more.